Office of Inspector General (OIG), HHS.

 - participating with facility's counsel in the appropriate reporting of self-discovered violations of program requirements; and

 - continuing the momentum of the compliance program after the initial years of implementation.

-The compliance officer must have the authority to review all documents and other information that are relevant to compliance activities, including, but not limited to, medical and billing records, and documents concerning the marketing efforts of the nursing facility and its arrangements with other health care providers, including physicians and independent contractors.
+The compliance officer must have the authority to review all documents and other information that are relevant to compliance activities, including, but not limited to, medical and billing records, and documents concerning the marketing efforts of the nursing facility and its arrangements with other health Start Printed Page 14300care providers, including physicians and independent contractors.
 This review authority enables the compliance officer to examine contracts and obligations (seeking the advice of legal counsel, where appropriate) that may contain referral and payment provisions that could violate the anti-kickback statute or regulatory requirements.

 A small nursing facility may not have the resources to hire or appoint a full time compliance officer.
 Multi-facility providers also may consider appointing one compliance officer at the corporate level and designating compliance liaisons at each facility.
 In any event, each facility should have a person in its organization (this person may have other functional responsibilities) who can oversee the nursing facility's compliance with applicable statutes, rules, regulations, and policies.
 The structure and comprehensiveness of the facility's compliance program will help determine the responsibilities of each individual compliance officer.

 2. Compliance Committee